qdot/khole-py/README.rst

 uses BTLE to connect to a host, with no pairing or long term key exchange.
 After this, the host can do the following things:

-- Request the values of 2 internal sensors
+- Request the values of the internal pressure sensor
 - Set whether vibration feedback happens via "Squeeze Pillow" or "Control Arm"